lavafroth/tempest/README.md

 Once you have installed the necessary tools, clone this repo.

-[Download the April model](https://april.sapples.net/aprilv0_en-us.april) and save it as `model.april` in the project directory.
+[Download the April model](https://april.sapples.net/aprilv0_en-us.april) and set the `model_path` in the `config.yml` file to the path of the downloaded model.

-This project has the voice commands hardcoded to the keybindings of my workspace.
-You may optionally change the shortcuts in the `voice_command` function.
+You may change the keybindings in the config file in case you are not using GNOME+PaperWM.

-Run the following:
+Finally, run the following:

 ```sh
 cargo run